suss-swe-ig/telegram-bot/README.md

 ## Feature Backlog

 * Refactor the codebase to seperate business logic from lower level implementations.
+* Log app status to telegram channel / group for monitoring
-* Support interaction in main channel or topic.
+* upport interaction in main channel or topic.
 * Backup command to dump the database into a downloadable file
 * Restore command to upload the database to the Bot
 * Broadcast command to share events in telegram groups